 For a couple of lines in a conversation between two people, this works great.
 But for longer conversations and those with more participants, the dialogue becomes almost like a puzzle the reader has to solve to find out what’s going on.
 And if the reader is focussed on trying to figure out who’s speaking, they’re not going to be immersed in the world you’ve created.

 You need to find a balance that gives the reader the information they need without becoming dull.

-The bad news is that there is no hard and fast rule about where the right balance is.
+The bad news is that there’s no hard and fast rule about what the right balance is.
 It depends on the dialogue itself and what else is happening in the scene.
 The good news is that a speech tag at the end of a line of spoken dialogue is not the only way you can tell the reader what is happening.
 There are a variety of ways you can do it without having to repeat yourself:

 Use speech tags in different positions in the dialogue

-Depending on what your character is saying, it might have more impact for the speech tag to break in halfway through the line of dialogue, creating a natural dramatic pause and allowing their line to finish on their words, rather than the speech tag–related admin around them:
+Your character’s words might have more impact if the speech tag breaks in halfway through the line of dialogue, creating a natural dramatic pause and allowing their line to finish on their words, rather than the speech tag–related admin around them: